 Styling a Form

-Ninja Forms creates the absolute best looking forms for your website, but there are still times when your forms don’t look exactly as you expect or desire.
-This article will explain all the ways you can control exactly how your forms are presented: https://ninjaforms.com/docs/styling-your-forms/
+Ninja Forms creates the absolute best-looking forms for your website, but sometimes your forms don’t look exactly as you expect or desire.
+This article will explain all the ways you can control exactly how your forms are presented: https://ninjaforms.com/docs/styling-your-forms/.

 How Ninja Forms Handles Styling

-The thing to note here is that Ninja Forms adds very little styling of its own by default.
+The thing to note here is that Ninja Forms adds very little styling by default.
 Instead, we inherit the styling of your theme, the design layer of your WordPress website.
-What this means is that if your theme adds basic default styling to all HTML form elements, Ninja Forms will look just as your theme author intended.
+If your theme adds basic default styling to all HTML form elements, Ninja Forms will look just as your theme author intended.
 For additional help, you can contact the VamTam Themes Support Team.